moorepants/dissertation/control.rst

 I'll mention briefly some about modeling the human with fuzzy control.
 I have little understanding of fuzzy control but [Cloud1994]_ says that fuzzy control methodologies fundamentally let one translate linguistic rules from a an expert in controlling the particular system into a control logic algorthm.
-This seems like it may certainly be valualbe for conscius control efforts, but may have definicies when trying to determine the control stragetly of unconscious control.
+[Tagaki1983]_ discussed developing fuzzy control rules from the human operator's actions (find this and read it).
+This parallels how the the PID controller was developed based on a ship's helmsman's decision structure.
+IT seems like it may certainly be valualbe for conscius control efforts, but may have definicies when trying to determine the control stragetly of unconscious control.
 But a conbimnation of fuzzy logic and crossover type control may prove useful in describing the human control system.
 Liu and Wu have done extensive work applying fuzzy control to single track vehicles ([Liu1994]_, [Wu1994]_, [Wu1995]_, [Wu1996]_, [Wu1996a]_, [Wu1996b]_, [Wu1996c]_).

 .. todo:: Read some of the Wu and Liu stuff and say something about it.

+[Mammar2005]_ developed a motorcycle control scheme based on a motorcycle dynamics model similar to Robin Sharp's work with steer torque and rider lean angle as the model inputs.
+He includes human model with four elements: a simple second order neuromuscular model similar to [Hess2012]_, a time delay, gain, and a first order lead filter for a mental workload model.
+His control elements include a roll angle feedback gain, a reference signal prefilter, and a compesator with proportional, integral and lead control terms.
+The proportional term in the compensator is the only speed dependent term.
+They select the numerical values for the control elements using :math:`H_\infinity` loop shaping.
+They finally show simulation results with good performance with regards to disturbance rejection and roll tracking.

 More recently, [Lange2011]_ wrote his master's thesis on identifying the human controller in the bicycle-rider system.
 He employed a controller which fed back